Detached homes under $500K are disappearing” say Beth and Ryan Waller Guelph Realtors as home prices rise.

-Big gains were made in the bungalow segment here: if you’re buying or selling a post-war bungalow in Onward Willow, Riverside Park, Exhibition Park or St Georges Park, you have likely noticed incredible appreciation.
+Big gains were made in the bungalow segment here.
+Buying or selling a post-war bungalow in Onward Willow, Riverside Park, Exhibition Park or St Georges Park?
+You have noticed incredible appreciation.
 In some cases, this style of home has increased by over 50% from 2019.
-Part of the appeal of the bungalow are accessory apartments, or “house hacks” to make the property more affordable.
+Part of the appeal of the bungalow are accessory apartments, or house hack to make the property more affordable.

-Transition areas such as the Junction, streets in the eastern parts of St Georges Park like Jane St and Cassino Ave and dead-end streets in the Ward such as Kingsmill and Audrey are also picking up steam.
+Transition areas such as the Junction, streets like Jane St and Cassino Ave.
+Dead-end streets in the Ward such as Kingsmill and Audrey are also picking up steam.

 $500,000 – $600,000

-If you own a detached home in Guelph in the price bracket of $500,000- $600,000 and were contemplating selling, now is the time, much to buyers’ dismay.
+Own a detached home in Guelph in the price bracket of $500,000- $600,000?
+If you are contemplating selling, now is the time, much to buyers’ dismay.